kavehtehrani/youtube-video-controls/README.md

 1. **Open any YouTube video**
 2. **Click the extension icon** in your browser toolbar
 3. **Use the popup controls** to manipulate the video:
+   - **Check "Preserve settings"** to carry transformations to new videos
    - Click rotation arrows for quick 90° turns
    - Drag sliders to zoom and pan
    - Check "Fill entire available space" for fullscreen mode